 >>> ABC = (0, 1, 2) >>> C = (2,) >>> AB = (0, 1)

-The cut applied to the subsystem severs the connections from \(A\) and \(B\) to
+The cut applied to the subsystem severs the connections going to \(C\) from

-This states that A has a 50% chance of being on in the next state if it currently off, but a 75% chance of being on in the next state if it is currently on.
-Thus unlike the unpartitioned case, knowing the current state of C gives us additional information over and above knowing A and B.
+This states that \(C\) has a 50% chance of being ON in the next state if it currently OFF, but a 75% chance of being ON in the next state if it is currently ON.
+Thus, unlike the unpartitioned case, knowing the current state of \(C\) gives us additional information over and above knowing the state of \(A\) or \(B\).

 >>> repertoire = cut_subsystem.cause_repertoire(ABC, ABC) >>> cut_repertoire = (cut_subsystem.cause_repertoire(AB, ABC) * ... cut_subsystem.cause_repertoire(C, ())) >>> print(pyphi.distance.hamming_emd(repertoire, cut_repertoire)) 0.500001

-With this partition, the integrated information is \(\varphi = 0.5\), but we must check all possible partitions to find the MIP.
+With this partition, the integrated information is \(\varphi = 0.5\), but we must check all possible partitions to find the maximally-irreducible cause:

 Note that in order for a new concept to be created by a cut, there must be a within-mechanism connection severed by the cut.

-In the previous example, the MIP created a new concept, but the amount of \(\varphi\) in the constellation still decreased.
+In the previous example, the MIP created a new concept, but the amount of \(\varphi\) in the cause-effect structure still decreased.
 This is not always the case.
 Next we will look at an example of system whoes MIP increases the amount of \(\varphi\).
-This example is based on a five node network which follows the logic of the Rule 154 cellular automaton.
-Let’s first load the network,
+This example is based on a five-node network that implements the logic of the Rule 154 cellular automaton.
+Let’s first load the network:

 >>> network = pyphi.examples.rule154_network() >>> state = (1, 0, 0, 0, 0)

 For this example, it is the subsystem consisting of \(A\), \(B\), and \(E\) that we explore.
-This is not the main concept of the system, but it serves as a proof of principle regardless.
+This is not the major complex of the system, but it serves as a proof of principle regardless.

 >>> subsystem = pyphi.Subsystem(network, state, (0, 1, 4))